Corporate Social Responsibility

 Pee Power toilet trialled in Bristol – ITV.com

 We truly believe that every business can make a global impact.
 We are working hard to try and make this world a safer and better place.
-In the past years, we have become one of the leading manufacturers of sanitation equipment for national and international charities, being an official supplier of major NGO’s as Oxfam and UNICEF.
+In the past years, we have become one of the leading manufacturers of sanitation equipment for national and international charities, being an official supplier of major Non-Govrment Organizations (NGO’s).
 Our Squatting Plates and our different types of latrines are currently providing disaster relief to people around the world, while we continue to research and work closely with different organisations to keep providing help to people in need.
 To read more about our work head over to our Humanitarian Website, or follow us on social media.

 Search Dunster Help Centre